-This two day course is designed to promote the development of an integrated Emergency Operations Plan (EOP).
+This newly-revised two day course is designed to promote the development of an integrated Emergency Operations Plan (EOP).
 Established planning concepts are reviewed and discussed.
 The components of an effective Emergency Operations Plan are presented and discussed.
 This course will review the planning process, hazard specific planning and hazard analysis.
 This course addresses all Emergency Operations Plan requirements outlined in the Illinois Emergency Management Agency Administrative Rules.
 Participants will have the opportunity to apply what they have learned during group activities.

 Course Length: 16 hours

 Course Manager: Please contact Regional Office for more information during regular business

 Course Timeline: Review the training calendar to identify the timeline for the specific class you will be attending.
 Unless otherwise stated, registration is always 30 minutes prior to the class start time.